 If you are leaving Switzerland permanently, you may request early termination by providing a deregistration certificate (attestation de départ).
 Most providers will waive penalties with sufficient proof.

 Refunds are possible if you paid for services in advance (e.g. monthly or yearly).
 The unused portion is usually reimbursed once the account is closed.
-You’ll find letter templates to help you with the notice and refund request.
+This formality can usually be done via the phone or the provider’s website.
+If your provider is requiring a letter, please contact me and I will make it for you free of charge.

 Mobile phone plan